 In the case of an affidavit, the witness must administer the oath or affirmation to the deponent, and the deponent must swear or affirm the affidavit by saying the prescribed oath or affirmation aloud in the presence of the witness.

 Similarly, with a declaration, the declarant must make a declaration by saying the prescribed words aloud in the presence of the witness.

 Contact our team

-For assistance with drafting Affidavits or Statutory Declarations or if you require advice on who is an authorised witness in a Victorian public sector context, contact Alex Murphy, Acting Assistant Victorian Government Solicitor, on or , or get in touch with one of .
+For assistance with drafting Affidavits or Statutory Declarations or if you require advice on who is an authorised witness in a Victorian public sector context, contact Alex Murphy, Acting Assistant Victorian Government Solicitor, on 03 8684 0927 or firstname.lastname@example.org, or get in touch with one of our team .

 Reviewed 16 August 2021